raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_enable_4k (Pi 4B only)

 By default, when connected to a 4K monitor, the Raspberry Pi 4B will select a 30hz refresh rate.
 Use this option to allow selection of 60Hz refresh rates.
 Note, this will increase power consumption and increase the temperature of the Raspberry Pi.
-It is not possible to output 4Kp60 on both HDMI ports simultaneously.
+It is not possible to output 4Kp60 on both micro HDMI ports simultaneously.

 ## Which values are valid for my monitor?